CSIE acts as the Commissioning Authority (CA), managing the “Owner’s Quality Process.”

 CSIE’s approach to ensuring quality design, construction, and operation is called an “Integrated Commissioning Process,” i.e., a comprehensive approach to the development of testing/qualification procedures for completed construction projects.

-Integrated Commissioning includes the oversight for the manufacture, shipping, installation, design, construction, system component functionality, and integrated site operating procedures to assure optimal environmental reliability and uptime of critical site infrastructure.
+As part of the commissioning process, CSIE developed the Level 5 process which is defined as the Integrated Commissioning which includes the oversight for the manufacture, shipping, installation, design, construction, system component functionality, and integrated site operating procedures to assure optimal environmental reliability and uptime of critical site infrastructure.
 Site-specific procedures and portable instrumentation are used to qualify installation and to measure critical operating parameters, under both normal and abnormal conditions.